yuede/yuede.github.io/_pages/about.md

 News
 ======

+[Jul.
+2023] : Our project on [container security in HPC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by NSF CICI program (PI, Co-PI: Dr. Xing Gao from University of Delware).
+Thanks NSF!

 [Jun.
 2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory!
 Tennessee is astonishingly beautiful!

 [Jun.
 2023] : Our lab's Ph.D. student Wang Feng's first paper is accepted to [SC'23](https://sc23.supercomputing.org/)!
 Congrats to Wang and our collaborators!
 See you all at Denver!